oplS17projects/DHill-and-JGoguen/template.md

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?

+  The live demo will likely be much less interactive and much more going through a demonstration/ example of how one may set up and begin the plant monitoring system.

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).

+  The sophtware/ hardware produced will be instantly applicative in anyones back yard.
+(If we also get include a solenoid valve and hose, could extend it to irrigation system)

 Will it run on some data, like batch mode?
 Will you present some analytical results of the processing?
 How can it be re-run on different source data?

 Will it be interactive?
 Can you show it working?
 This project involves a live demo, so interactivity is good.